 The word “bond” means to bind together, to unite.
 In this context, “bond” means a girdle.
 This is not the kind of girdle that redesigns the individual that wears it!.
-In the first century both men and women wore girdles.
-Among people of the Near East the final piece of dress was the girdle or sash.
+In the first century, both men and women wore girdles.
+Among people of the Near East, the final piece of the dress was the girdle or sash.
 This was a universal piece of clothing.
 This garment held together all other pieces of clothing.

 The “bond” was a broad belt that held all clothes in place.
 Every soldier wore this broad belt to hold his clothes together and a scabbard to hold his sword and other things.
 There he carried his rations and breastplate.
 The “bond” or girdle was a foundational garment that holds all garments together.
 Love holds everything together.
 Love binds all the graces together and holds them in their proper place as a girdle.
 Love ties the other graces together like a broad belt or girdle.

 Love is unconditional acceptance of others.
 The Christian is “dearly beloved” (v.12).
 As people loved by God, we love others.
-Since we are dear to the heart of God our hearts should be dear toward others.
-We should love like he loves.
-We are never more like God than when we forgive out of love someone who trespasses against us.
+Since we are dear to the heart of God, our hearts should be dear toward others.
+We should love as he loves.
+We are never more like God than when we forgive out of love, someone who trespasses against us.

-“Perfection” is the state of perfection implying the process of maturity.
+“Perfection” is the state of perfection, implying the process of maturity.
 It denotes a fulfillment, completion, perfection, an end accomplished as the effect of that process (Heb.
 7:11; Lk.
 1:45).
 This word for perfection stresses the actual accomplishment of the end in view (here; Heb.
 6:1; Judges 9:16,19; Prov.
 11:3; Jer.
 2:2).
 This is maturity in thoughts and behavior (Heb.
 6:1).
 Love binds the characteristics of maturity together in harmony.
-Love is the perfecting quality.
+Love is a perfecting quality.
 It makes for maturity.
-It integrates it altogether into a harmonious whole.
+It integrates it all into a harmonious whole.